Recent: Culture_1

 [Copenhagen, Denmark.
 09.06.23 - 22.10.23]

-So, as we stepped into ‘The Visitors’ (2012) at Louisiana’s retrospective for contemporary multi-disciplinary Icelandic artist, Ragnar Kjartansson, we stopped in our tracks.
-The immersive nine-channel video installation features a group of musician friends and himself, performing in a mansion in upstate New York.
-It's a one-hour one-take piece that shows an artist per room, playing different instruments and some with vocals, all in sync.
-The title refers to ABBA’s last album before their disbandment and has strong synergies with the work as Kjartansson reflects on his divorce, reciting a poem entitled Feminine Ways written by his ex-partner, Ásdís Sif Gunnarsdóttir
+So, as we stepped into ‘The Visitors’ (2012) at Louisiana’s retrospective for contemporary multi-disciplinary Icelandic artist Ragnar Kjartansson, we stopped in our tracks.
+The immersive nine-channel video installation features a group of musician friends and himself performing in a mansion in upstate New York.
+It's a one-hour one-take piece that shows an artist per room playing different instruments and some with vocals, all in sync.
+The title refers to ABBA’s last album before their disbandment and has strong synergies with the work as Kjartansson reflects on his divorce, reciting a poem entitled Feminine Ways written by his ex-partner, Ásdís Sif Gunnarsdóttir.

-You can source clips online.
-But, we encourage you to keep an eye out for its next outing.
+You can source clips online, but we encourage you to keep an eye out for its next outing.

 Credit: Elísabet David, Ragnar Kjartansson